REMEDY : BNSSG referral pathways & Joint Formulary

 • obstructive spirometry and positive bronchodilator reversibility

-Local clinicians advise that a trial of treatment prior to objective testing should only be used in those where the diagnosis is suspected with high probability.
+Local clinicians advise that a trial of treatment can be used in those where asthma is suspected with high probability.
 Please also see the advice below from NICE below:

-Referral for a respiratory opinion or further testing should only be considered if there is poor response to treatment or if there are other concerns or diagnostic uncertainty (see Who to Refer section below)
+Referral for a respiratory opinion or further testing should only be considered if there is poor response to treatment or diagnostic uncertainty (see Who to Refer section below).

 Management